| Club Name: | Rangers Football Club |

 Rangers current league

 Rangers have competed in the Scottish Premiership since the 2016/17 campaign.
-The Gers secured their return to the top-flight after winning the Scottish Championship title the prior term.
-Steven Gerrard also sealed their first Premiership title since 2010/11 in 2020/21.
+Gers secured their return to the top-flight after winning the Scottish Championship title the previous term.

 Previous league: Scottish Championship (2014-2016)